dhellmann/pymotw-3/source/collections/namedtuple.rst

 .. {{{end}}}

-On the other hand, remembering which index should be used for each value can lead to errors, especially if the ``tuple`` has a lot of fields and is constructed far from where it is used.
+In contrast, remembering which index should be used for each value can lead to errors, especially if the ``tuple`` has a lot of fields and is constructed far from where it is used.
 A ``namedtuple`` assigns names, as well as the numerical index, to